chauanh-ui/MY_PACMAN/README.md

 5. Run the application and enjoy the game.

 ## References
-I learn SDL from this website: https://lazyfoo.net/tutorials/SDL/, algorithms and game logic from: and  for the game from the book:
+I learn SDL from this website: https://lazyfoo.net/tutorials/SDL/, algorithms and game logic from: https://www.youtube.com/watch?v=OKs_JewEeOo&t=616s, and state-machine concept for the game from the book: SDL Game Development (Packt Publishing) by Shaun Mitchell

 Now let's take a closer look at some features: My game has two main mode: PLAY, PLAY EXTRA, GHOST-ADDED MODE